Ardingly’s History, from the Romans to the Present

 Until the Second World War Ardingly was an agricultural parish with nineteen farms and the population largely engaged in agriculture or serving their needs.
 After the war house building began to flourish and an ever increasing number of men gained new skills.
 The building firm of E.H.
 Munnion Ltd at one time employed over 100 men.

-With thanks to Clive Izard
+Clive Izard

 The Sussex Flag, registered in 2011 based on a design used in 1611 by cartographer John Speed.
 (From Flags of Sussex.)